nialfrancis/RekordboxHelper/README.md

   - $RekordboxDirectory = << THE FOLDER YOU CHOOSE TO EXPORT YOUR REKORDBOX XML IN >>
   - $iTunesLibraryName = << YOUR ITUNES LIBRARY FILE NAME >>
   - $RekordboxFileName = << YOUR REKORDBOX XML FILE NAME >>
-4. In rekordbox, choose File > Export Collection in xml format
+4. In rekordbox, choose File > Export Collection in xml format.
+Default location is 'My Documents\rekordbox.xml'.

 ### Now You're Set